 Notes to Charts under “Housing market and household health were better entering this crisis compared to the GFC”

-The left-hand-side chart is based on data from the National Association of Realtors.
+The chart related to the housing market is based on data from the National Association of Realtors.
 Copyright © 2020 “Existing Home Sales.”
 National Association of Realtors®.
 All rights reserved.
 Reprinted with permission.
 November 2, 2020, https://www.nar.realtor/research-and-statistics/housing-statistics/existing-home-sales.

 The chart reflects for a given point in time (a) the number of months it would take for inventory to be sold, given the pace of sales at such time, shown on the left-hand vertical axis, and (b) the inventory, or number of properties actively for sale, in the United States, shown on the right-hand vertical axis.

 The chart related to household health is based on (a) Total Credit to Households (Core Debt) as a Percentage of GDP data from the Bank of International Settlements and retrieved by the D. E. Shaw group on October 9, 2020, shown on the left-hand vertical axis, and (b) Mortgage Debt Service Payments as a Percentage of Disposable Personal Income data from the Board of Governors of the Federal Reserve System (US) and retrieved by the D. E. Shaw group on September 18, 2020, shown on the right-hand vertical axis.
 The Board of Governors of the Federal Reserve System (US) data is publicly available at https://fred.stlouisfed.org, and the Bank of International Settlements data is publicly available at https://stats.bis.org.

 Notes to Table under “We also considered evolving policy actions and looked to historical housing data”

 This table reflects our efforts to model potential pool-level losses for a sample CRT bond as a function of changes in housing prices and losses due to loan modifications.